What is Guardianship?

 How the child interacts with the parent and anyone living in the parent’s household;

 Whether the parent can provide a safe environment for the minor;

 How stable are the parties involved;

 How long the child has lived with the guardian and how the child has adjusted to his or her environment; and

 What the visitation dynamics are between the parent and child and how the guardian controls visitation.

-For more information about family law issues such as guardianship, please contact the experienced Chicago family law attorneys at Mevorah Law Offices LLC.
+For more information about family law issues such as guardianship, please contact the experienced Chicago family law attorneys at Mevorah & Giglio Law Offices.
 We are prepared to assist you will all your family law needs.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: